Serving

 1. Peanuts: In recipes peanuts are better if you dry roast raw peanuts yourself.
 For details see our Dry Roasted Peanuts page.
 If you cheat and use peanut butter, do not use Skippy or any other heavily sugared product aimed at the kiddie market - read the label - and don't feed that crap to your kids either.

-5. Kaffir Lime: If you don't have this (and you pretty much have to have your own tree to have it), use grated zest of a regular lime (no white).
+6. Kaffir Lime: These are not yet easy to find in North America (I have my own tree and freeze fruit rinds when in season).
+If you don't have any, use grated zest of a regular lime (no white).
 Not the same, but passable.
 For details see our Kaffir Lime page.

-6. Cilantro Roots: These are hard to find even here in Southern California, so you may have to use stems.
+7. Cilantro Roots: These are hard to find even here in Los Angeles, so you will probably have to use stems.
 Include no leaves and use twice the volume as stems aren't as dense.

-7. Shrimp Paste: Use the relatively innocuous Thai shrimp paste.
-For details, see our Shrimp Paste page.
+8. Shrimp Paste: Use the relatively refined Thai shrimp paste.
+For details, see our Shrimp Sauce / Paste page.